An email drip is a series of thoughtful, targeted emails sent to customers or potential customers.

-- Click Design Email and add your emails to the series.
+Click Design Email and add your emails to the series.
 You can design each email individually so that it matches your brand's look.
-For more information on how to design welcome drip emails, check out our post on creating a welcome drip.
+For more information on how to design welcome drip emails, check out our guide to creating a welcome drip.

-- If desired, you can add additional segmentation criteria (such as campaign name) here as well.
-They are not necessary can be a useful tool to build a more personalized drip.
+If desired, you can add additional segmentation criteria (such as campaign name) here as well.
+They are not necessary but can be a useful tool to build a more personalized drip.